HRDAG/snap/README.md

 ## open questions:

-- What to we do with hand/ files? are they code (in most projects this is just where we keep CONSTANTS files), or are they data (e.g. when we get data in weird formats, we tend to import it through a step of opening the files in hand and manually configuring stuff). wee need to think about this.
+- What to we do with hand/ files? are they code (in most projects this is just where we keep CONSTANTS files), or are they data (e.g. when we get data in weird formats, we tend to import it through a step of opening the files in hand and manually configuring stuff).
+We need to think about this.